ceaza/pyiress/README.md

 ### Acknowledgements ###

-* Thanks to Vladimir Filimonov @vfilimonov whe wrote PyDatastream on which this project is based
+* Thanks to Vladimir Filimonov @vfilimonov who wrote PyDatastream on which this project is based

 ### License ###